prominence-eosc/docs/factories.md

   nav: "docs"
 ---

-Currently the following types of job factories are available:
+The following types of job factories are available:
-* **parametric sweep**: a set of jobs is created by substituting a range of values
+* **parametric sweep**: a set of jobs is created by sweeping one or more parameters through a range of values
 * **zip**: a set of jobs is created from multiple lists, where the i-th job contains the i-th element from each list

-A set of jobs is created by substituting a range of values into a template job.
+In all cases a set of jobs is created by substituting a range of values into a template job.
 Substitutions can be made in the command to be executed or the values obtained using environment variables.

 When a workflow using job factory is submitted to PROMINENCE individual jobs will automatically be created.
 The job names will be of the form `<workflow name>/<job name>/<id>` where `<id>` is an integer.